mastersign/gulp-text-simple/README.md

 * support for buffer file objects
 * support for stream file objects
 * supports passing additional options to the transformation function
-* passing the source path of the vinyl file as option into the transformation function
+* passing the source path of the vinyl file as an option into the transformation function
 * the transformation factory behaves like the transformation function, if the first argument is a string
 * transforming the content of a text file directly
 * automatic JSON conversion of non-string results from the transformation function